 There is currently no way to diagnose food intolerances, and therefore an elimination diet and re-challenge are required.
-Depending on your symptoms, our dietitian can help guide you through a low FODMAP diet, or a food chemical elimination diet.
+Depending on your symptoms, Sarah can help guide you through a low FODMAP diet, or a food chemical elimination diet.
 It can be extremely difficult to pinpoint the cause of your symptoms given food contains a variety of different components (both fodmaps and food chemicals).
-Given the complexities and restrictive nature of these diets it is strongly recommended to work though both elimination and re-challenges with our dietitians, who can then help you to work out a long-term plan to suit your needs.
+Given the complexities and restrictive nature of these diets it is strongly recommended to work through both elimination and re-challenges with Sarah, who can then help you to work out a long-term plan to suit your needs.

 FODMAP is short for Fermentable Oligo-, Di-, Mono-saccharides And Polyols.
 They are a group of poorly absorbed carbohydrates, and in susceptible people can cause gastrointestinal symptoms such as diarrhoea, constipation, flatulence, abdominal pain, and bloating.
 Research has shown that in those with irritable bowel syndrome, eliminating or reducing trigger fodmaps can help manage gut symptoms.
 The main FODMAPs are fructose, lactose, fructans, galacto-oligosaccharides and polyols and listed below are a very small example of foods these are found in (there are foods high in FODMAPs not included in this list):